Online Privacy and Security

 Waterstone does not currently does not respond to DNT signals in browsers because it does not track individual members across the web.
 Waterstone does not authorize the collection of personally identifiable information from consumers through advertising technologies.

 How We Use Information

 Waterstone uses consumer Information to better understand online activity to improve our Website offerings, to reconstruct activity from a user’s previous session, and for troubleshooting and issue resolution purposes.
-We may also use this data to provide you a more personalized online experience, to provide consumers with assistance with support, and to send you special offers, product and service updates, or other promotional materials that are relevant and personalized.
+We may also use this data to provide a more personalized online experience, to provide consumers with assistance with support, and to send special offers, product and service updates, or other promotional materials that are relevant and personalized.

 Waterstone may use consumer’s information to communicate regarding services or products that may be of interest to the consumer, to deliver the consumer the services or products requested, to manage the customer relationship, to provide the consumer with support, and to research and analyze the consumer’s use of our services or products.
 Waterstone may also use this information to allow consumers to participate in surveys, contests and similar promotions, and to administer such promotions.

 Waterstone may also use your Information to optimize our services or products, to manage our business, and to measure the overall effectiveness of our business as it relates to online content, advertising, programming, and other activities.